doncandela/mgah/mgah.md

 #### A container to run the more elaborate MPI package `dem21`<a id="dem21-container"></a>

+Here we use containerized code to duplicate the non-containerized tests shown in [More elaborate MPI programs using the `dem21` package](#mpi-dem21) above.
 Make a definition file **`dem21.def`** with the following contents.
-This is like `m4p.def` in the previous section, but with the following additions to install the `dem21` package in the container (see [A container with a local Python package installed](#local-package-container) above):
+This is like `m4p.def` in the previous section, but with the following additions to install the `dem21`  and `msigs` packages in the container (see [A container with a local Python package installed](#local-package-container) above):

-- There is a `%files` section that will copy the `dem21` package (assumed to be in the directory from which the `apptainer build` will be run) into the container.
+- There is a `%files` section that will copy the `dem21` and `msigs` packages, assumed to be in the directory from which the `apptainer build` will be run, into the container.

-- The `%post` section includes commands that install additional remote packages needed by `dem21` and install `dem21`  as a local package, as is done without a container in [More elaborate MPI programs using the `dem21` package](#mpi-dem21) above.
+- The `%post` section includes commands that install additional remote packages needed by `dem21` and install `dem21`  and `msigs` as a local packages, as is done without a container in [More elaborate MPI programs using the `dem21` package](#mpi-dem21) above.

   ```
+  # dem21.def 4/1/25 D.C.
+  # Apptainer .def file for running dem21 DEM simulation package, also
+  # includes msigs package to creat input signals for granular-memory sims.
   Bootstrap: docker
   From: continuumio/miniconda3

+  # Must build this container from a directory containing both dem21
+  # and msigs repos.
   %files
       dem21 /dem21
+      msigs /msigs

   %post
       conda install -c conda-forge openmpi=5.0.3 mpi4py